andrewrgoss/andrewrgoss.com/content/2018/udemy--apache-spark-2.0-with-scala/mov_sim_ml_1m_emr.md

 <a href="/2018/udemy--apache-spark-2.0-with-scala/">Udemy- Apache Spark 2.0 With Scala</a> >> <b>Creating Similar Movies from One Million Ratings on EMR</b><br>
 <hr>

-I completed an exercise of compiling a .jar file from my Scala code through IntelliJ IDEA, uploaidng this to a S3 bucket I created, and then running a Spark job on a AWS EMR cluster that I spun up.
+I completed an exercise of compiling a .jar file from my Scala code through IntelliJ IDEA, uploading this to a S3 bucket I created, and then running a Spark job on a AWS EMR cluster that I spun up.
 Here are the steps I took with screenshots, since I terminated my EMR cluster at the end to avoid incurring unnecessary costs.

 ### Create S3 Bucket